stevepentler/blog.turing.io/source/2015-02-06-rubys-support_joke-easter-eggs.html.markdown

   echo 'success!'
 ```

-Which allows us to write a program as beautiful as it is practical: a number guessing game.
+This allows us to write a program as beautiful as it is practical: a number guessing game.

 ```ruby
 secret = rand 100